Driving and characterizing nucleation of urea and glycine polymorphs in water: Associated Content

 \subsection{Notes}

-The code needed to reproduce the models used in this work is available at github.com/tiwarylab.
-The input files necessary to reproduce the simulations done in this work will be available on PLUMED NEST at \url{https://www.plumed-nest.org/}.
+The code needed to reproduce the models used in this work is available at https://github.com/tiwarylab/Driving-and-characterizing-nucleation-of-urea-and-glycine-polymorphs-in-water.
+The input files necessary to reproduce the simulations done in this work are available on PLUMED NEST at \url{https://www.plumed-nest.org/eggs/22/039/}.